DS-100/DS-100.github.io/sp23faq.md

 ---
 ## Will the official prerequisites be enforced?

 The official prerequisites _are being strictly enforced by CDSS_.
 Decisions on any requests for exceptions to this policy are being made by the CDSS advisors.
-To request an exception see [https://data.berkeley.edu/academics/undergraduate-programs/courses/2023-spring-courses](https://data.berkeley.edu/academics/undergraduate-programs/courses/2023-spring-courses) - _do not email instructors about this_ as we are not making these decisions at all.
+To request an exception see the Data Science Program's [2023 Spring Courses Enrollment page](https://data.berkeley.edu/academics/undergraduate-programs/courses/2023-spring-courses). _Do not email instructors about this_ as we are not making these decisions at all.

 ---
 ## I am a graduate student but the system won't let me enroll in Data 100 due to missing prerequsites, what can I do?